 The golden rule of hosting: simple is always best.
 While the temptation to be “fancy” is strong (particularly if your great aunt will be in attendance), most people won’t notice.
 A vase of flowers, clean napkins, and some background music do nicely.
 Two or three sides accompany a steak dinner well, and everyone enjoys a cozy atmosphere over a complicated one.
 Simplicity reduces stress, and a relaxed host is a better host.

 You may have heard a lecture or two in your life about cutting corners, but it doesn’t apply to holiday meals.
 Cut corners wherever possible.
 If you have never made a successful dinner roll in your life, buy the self-rising frozen ones.
 If you only have 3 dinner plates and 5 guests coming, just buy the nice-looking disposable ones.
 The world will keep turning, and no one will arrive on your doorstep clutching their pearls because your butter wasn’t hand-churned.

 7. Fill your guests up with appetizers.

-Most guests enjoy snacking, and a cheese board and vegetable tray make for easy reaching.
+Most guests enjoy snacking, and a cheese board and vegetable tray make for easy reaching (I get my product from Misfits Market).
 Pre-meal snacks also create a more welcoming environment.
 Food relaxes people!

 8. Relax and enjoy connecting with your loved ones.